-This is true for all business planning, not just lean business planning:
+This is true for all business planning, not just the lean version:

 It’s a lot like the legendary farmer’s axe, that has had its handle changed four times and its blade changed three times, but it’s still the same axe.

-While this is true for all business planning, the lean plan is especially good for dealing with this essential reality, because the lean plan is faster and easier to do and therefore easier to review and revise.
-It’s streamlined, just big enough to run the business.
+Lean planning is especially good for dealing with this essential reality, because lean is faster and easier to do and therefore easier to review and revise.
+Streamline it.
+Make it just big enough to run the business.

 The idea is that you always have your lean plan up to date.
 You meet every month to review it.
 Every so often, as business plan events come up, you spin out of your business plan a formal output piece, whether it’s a pitch presentation, an elevator speech, or a full-fledged formal business plan document.

 Do understand, always, that the document, summary, or pitch is not the plan; that’s just output from the plan.
 It’s the latest version.
-But the lean business plan goes on, like steering, walking, dribbling, and navigation.
-A good business plan is never done.
-If your business plan is finished, then your company is also finished.
+But the lean plan goes on, like steering, walking, dribbling, and navigation.

 Don’t ever postpone things waiting to finish a plan.
 Get going.
 Start simple with just the bare necessities, and keep reviewing and revising as business goes on.Tweet